 Some analysts, however, believe that the Lululemon phenomenon will not last.
-The model of shortage of stock translates into a rhythm of production that is not matched by demand, which forces the company to “walk the tightrope”, according to Abram Brown in Forbes magazine , and constantly expose himself to a potential supply problem.
+The model of shortage of stock translates into a rhythm of production that is not matched by demand, which forces the company to “walk the tightrope”, according to Abram Brown in Forbes magazine, and constantly expose itself to a potential supply problem.

-According to Johanna Bennet, the house “will not be able to maintain the price premium for its products forever,” which is where it’s true – and soaring – profit margin resides.
-Her strategy, which has been shown to be incredibly effective so far, leads to stagnation.
+According to Johanna Bennet, the house “will not be able to maintain the price premium for its products forever,” which is where its true – and soaring – profit margin resides.
+Her strategy, which is incredibly effective so far, leads to stagnation.

-For both experts, the interests of Lululemon necessarily go through the expansion of its offer – through men’s clothing and not only for yoga, lines that it has in fact already begun to exploit – and international expansion .
+For both experts, the interests of Lululemon necessarily go through the expansion of its offer – through men’s clothing and not only for yoga, lines that it has already begun to exploit – and international expansion.
 Only time and its ability to repeat its boom in other national markets will tell if Lululemon becomes the next great international textile giant or if it will be, as many point out, the next major commercial disappointment in the US market.

 New Stores of Lululemon Franchise